 From time to time, a test result is reported as invalid or is qualified by the DLS.
-When such a situation occurs, the analyst/validator/approver annotates the reason for the invalidation or qualification by entering pre-defined text into the appropriate test comment field.
-The predefined qualifiers are listed in Table 11, below.
+When such a situation occurs, the analyst/validator/approver annotates the reason for the invalidation or qualification by entering an appropriate sample, test, or result flag., and explanatory text into the appropriate test comment field.
+The pre-defined flags (qualifiers) are listed in Table 12, below.
 If more than one test comment (qualifier) needs to be annotated, the pre-defined qualifier = X (See Sample Notepad) is used.
 The entry into the Sample Notepad contains the multiple qualifier codes and any free text deemed necessary.
-Note: When using the sample notepad in this manner, the comment must be prefaced with the test_code identifier.
+Note: When using the sample notepad in this manner, the comment must be prefaced with the Analysis identifier.
 For example:

-AG-TSICP: R; Precision does not meet data quality objectives.
-(Current LIMS) ICP-TSRAD: R; Precision does not meet data quality objectives.
-(LabWare LIMS)
+ICP-TSRAD: R; Precision does not meet data quality objectives.